 We want to know what is wrong as quickly as possible so we can try and resolve it as fast as possible.
 Additionally, because the description is viewed by everyone instantly in our Slack Channel and SMSs, you literally will have everyone in the company's eyes on your situation.

 Emergency tickets are intended only for extreme critical emergencies where you have multiple endpoints or phone number failures.
-Please be advised that we may charge you an Emergency Ticket Misuse Fee of $250 if you do any of the following:
+Please be advised that we will charge you an Emergency Ticket Fee of $250 when you create an emergency ticket.

 API & Developer Support